Darginec05/Yoopta-Editor/README.md

 - Indent and outdent for every plugin by tabs and shift+tabs
 - Editor instance to programmatically control your content
 - Editor events for saving to DB in real-time
-- Exports in markdown, plain text, html
+- Exports in markdown, html, plain text
 - Shortcuts, hotkeys.
 And customization for this!
 - Super AI tools not for HYPE, but for real useful work with editor content - [in progress]
 - The soul invested in the development of this editor 💙